 In most municipalities in the North Okanagan, a Business Licence is required to operate a business within the community.
 A business is generally defined as "the carrying on of a commercial or industrial undertaking of any kind or the providing of professional, personal or other services for the purpose of profit or gain".
 A business licence must be held by the owner or operator of a business, and in the case of more than one business premise, a separate business licence is required for each location.

 This provision does not apply to any business exempted from the requirement to hold a Business Licence by operation of any provincial or federal statute or regulation.
 Non-profit organizations registered under the Society Act are also exempt from acquiring a Business Licence.

 Do you need to register your business in BC?
 Visit OneStop Business Services

 Note: A Coldstream Business Licence Application form must be submitted to the District.

-Click BizPaL to access a web-based service that allows business clients to easily generate a customized list of the permits and licences they require from three levels of government - local, provincial and federal - by answering some simple, generic questions about the business.
+BizPaL Business Permits and Licences is an innovative online service that allows business clients to easily generate a customized list of the permits and licences they require from three levels of government – local, provincial and federal – by providing some generic information about the business.

 Inter-Community Business Licencing for Okanagan-Similkameen

 Nineteen municipalities in the Okanagan and Similkameen regions have entered into an agreement with one another to permit certain kinds of businesses the option to upgrade to the Inter-Community Business Licence, allowing them to work in all participating communities.

 Business owners must have a basic licence in the community in which they are located, and request the inter-community add-on for an additional $150.